This topic describes the relationship between database container objects and environments in the Delphix Engine object model.

 The core Delphix objects revolve around the notion of environments and databases, known at the API layer as containers.
 Understanding how these objects relate to each other is crucial to operating effectively within the CLI.
 This section provides an overview of these objects; for more information about a particular representation such as Oracle RAC, see the Web Service API Guide.

-An environment is the root of the representation of external state that manages database instances.
+An environment is the root of the representation of the external state that manages database instances.
 An environment could be a single host (

 UnixHostEnvironment) or an Oracle cluster (